-Jobs in the assembly line of capital goods also pay well.
+Jobs in the assembly line of capital goods are also high-paying.
 These jobs typically do not have high educational requirements.
 However, with the advance in technology and manufacturing processes, assembly-line jobs are more complex.

 Workers need to be familiar with instruments in this line of work.
 They must be able to operate the assembly line and help manufacture products flawlessly.
 Speed and attention to detail are good skills to have for this job.

-Capital goods assembly line jobs typically pay around $32k per annum.
+Capital goods assembly line typically pay around $32k per annum.

 If you have any type of degree in engineering, then you can probably land a job in the capital goods.
 These jobs pay higher than most engineering jobs in the market.
 So, the competition is high.
 Some of the engineering jobs you can expect to find include: